-Formerly called the CFI/BCKDF Resource Office, the new Institutional Programs Office provides administrative and strategic support to researchers pursuing major federal, provincial and regional infrastructure awards.
+The Institutional Programs Office (formerly called the CFI/BCKDF Resource Office) provides administrative and strategic support to researchers pursuing major federal, provincial and regional infrastructure awards.

 These awards are primarily offered at the federal level by the Canada Foundation for Innovation (CFI), at the provincial level by the BC Knowledge Development Fund (BCKDF) and regionally by Western Economic Diversification Canada (WD).

 The Insitutional Programs Office offers a variety of services to the UBC research community, including:

 - Internal review of funding applications to CFI, BCKDF and WD;